RuslanPostnikov/note-app-angular/README.md

 Notes App with Angular.

-This is my first pet-project.
-Notes App with angular.
+This is my first pet-project with Angular.